 Studies have shown that there may be a link between snoring and high blood pressure.
-If you are a snorer, you should know that your nighttime noises may be more than simply annoying to the people around you.
-In fact, sleep experts have confirmed that disturbed breathing in middle-aged to older persons while sleeping is associated with high blood pressure.
+If you are a snorer, you should know that your night time noises may be more than simply annoying to the people around you.
+In fact, sleep experts have confirmed that disturbed breathing in middle-aged to older persons while sleeping are associated with high blood pressure.

 This finding is regardless of the gender or race of the individual.
 So is your sleep apnea causing your high blood pressure?

 Sleep apnea is a condition in which you gasps for breath and snores during sleep with several stops in your breathing.
 If this happens five or more times within a hour it is significant to your health.

 Although many individuals are unaware of their abnormalities in breathing, scientists who have studied people during slumber have found there to be a strong link between snoring, high blood pressure and sleep apnea.

 Sleep apnea is characterized by the obstruction of the flow of air through the nose and mouth, which takes place during slumber.
 It has been found to occur in one in ten women and one in four men.

 Researches have found there to be a clear link between the increased frequency of sleep apnea incidents and high blood pressure, especially amongst obese individuals.
 In fact, being obese is one the main cause of sleep apnea.